victoroalvarez/shell-aware/README.md

 ## Issues
 * A Clipboard manager program like Parcellite, its needed to improve functionality.
-* Bluetooth devices must be regularly removed and re-paired as new devices.
+* My current hardware has Bluetooth compability problems, & Bluetooth devices must be regularly removed and re-paired as new devices.
+Your hardware may be different.
 * I use firefox instead of the firefox-esr version available by default on Debian Stable.
 This recent version is named Firefox Stable and its available for many Unix-like systems through Mozilla's website.
 If you wish to use firefox-esr, rename all firefox references on i3 confile file and aliases with firefox-esr.
 * Audio drivers & alsa should be configured properly for laptops.
 These configuration depends on cpu and device manufacturer.
 I use an HP laptop with an Intel CPU and Intel audio.
 * Some programs can be run at login by placing them on your .xinitrc instead of using a window-manager's configuration file.
 Unclutter is an example of such program.
 This way you would be able to run it on any window-manager.

 ## Change Log
+* 2022-12-24 04:24 pm AST.
+Swith Linux Distribution from Debian Linux 11 to Arch Linux.
+Debian Stable Bullseye & my current hardware are not as compatible as previous hardware.
+Arch Linux its an alternative which allows me to work in other projects while I test improvements on Debian Stable.
+I will continue to test this setup on Debian Stable & Sid.
 * 2022-12-20 10:09 am AST.
 Remove firefox-esr references from i3 config file.
 I now download and install Firefox from Mozilla's website.
 This is a tar file which must be installes into the /opt or you home directory.
 Once properly configured, you may run it with i3-keybindings with the name 'firefox'.
 * 2022-12-16 11:24 am AST.
 Add script to change volume and visualize change with [dunst](https://wiki.archlinux.org/title/Dunst) notifications.
 * 2022-12-14 07:25 am AST.
 Rename packages list files.
 Edit & improve README file.